 Well surprising or not, that’s not how most “farm life” gets to live today.
-Let’s take the egg industry, free-range there means that’s lots of chickens get access to walk around in a warehouse like situation on cement floors.
+Let’s take the egg industry, free-range there means that’s lots of chickens get access to walk around in a warehouse-like situation on cement floors.
 One reason why I think most, I do say most, people could produce their own eggs which I made this case in the case for the backyard chicken.
-However same goes for most meat production.
-We live in beef central and feedlots are the name of the game.
-A place that smells so horrible it’s surprising anything survives.
-Where cattle are fed grain diets to fatten them up before a slaughter.
-Where small pens hold tons of animals each.
+Or at very least buy eggs from a local CSA, if you have no way to raise your own chickens.

 - eggs may sometimes get laid outside the coop (not very often, usually with new egg layers)